robfatland/nexus/bash/index.md

 # `bash` tactics

-This region of `nexus` is focused on configuring and operating on a cloud Virtual Machine as a data scienctist of some type.
-Sub-pages go into more detail: `conda` environments, `git`, `ssh` tunnels, terminal configuration.
+This region of `nexus` is focused on configuring and operating a cloud Virtual Machine as a data scienctist of some type.
+So there are some presumed preliminary steps... like securing the VM.
+Sub-pages of this page go into sub-topic detail: `conda` environments, `git`, `ssh` tunnels, terminal configuration.